-- Please note that most of the HTCondor applications do not have the same environment setup on submission and worker machines, so you might always want to give an env_script, an env setting and/or a different executable. - You can give an htcondor_setting dict setting flag for additional options, such as requested memory etc. It's value has to be a dictionary containing also HTCondor settings as key/value pairs.
+• You can give an htcondor\setting dict setting flag for additional options, such as requested memory etc. It's value has to be a dictionary containing HTCondor settings as key/value pairs.
 These options will be written into the job submission file.
 For an overview of possible settings refer to the HTCondor documentation.